Welcome to my Trip Report on Vietjetair!

 On final approach to SGN- the land of Saigon.

 Going to take off again?
 Nope, we are just passing by.

 Parked beside this Vietnam Airlines' jet and we had to disembark by stairs and a bus took us to the terminal building.

 SIN Airport experience: 9/10

 Aircraft condition: 10/10

 Overall rating: 77/100

 Average flight; nothing positive to comment.
-However, the airline seems reliable; getting you from A to B. I haven't heard much complaints in regarding this issue but as for the in-flight service, its a disappointment.
-Quite similar to Air Asia, Jetstar and Tiger Airways; I have gotten a mix of good and bad crew so it depends on your luck.
-For the low air fare that it is offering, one cannot expect too much.
+However, the airline seems reliable; getting you from A to B. I haven't heard many complaints regarding this issue but as for the in-flight service, its a disappointment.
+Quite similar to Air Asia, Jetstar and Tiger Airways; I have gotten a mix of the good and bad crew so it depends on your luck.
+For the low airfare that it is offering, one cannot expect too much.
 Do read the conditions carefully before making your booking.
-For me, the challenging part for these Low Cost Carriers is how they handle the situation when flights get delayed for more than 3 hours.
+For me, the challenging part for these Low-Cost Carriers is how they handle the situation when flights get delayed for more than 3 hours.
 Do take note that some of the airlines do not have any partnership with other airlines so it may not be possible for them to transfer you to another airline.
-For premium airlines such as Singapore Airlines, transferring passengers to Cathay Pacific or vice versa is possible but not on LCC with the exception of Scoot and Tiger Air.
+For premium airlines such as Singapore Airlines, transferring passengers to Cathay Pacific or vice versa is possible but not on LCC except Scoot and Tiger Air.

-So If you ask me, sometimes its worth paying more for a premium carrier.
+So If you ask me, sometimes it is worth paying more for a premium carrier.

 Thank you for reading!
 Hope you enjoy it.